johanvergeer/python-interfaces/README.rst

 Use cases handle the business logic of the application.
 The use cases in this application are very simple, since the business logic is very simple.
 But you might imagine that they can be a lot more complicated.

-Each use case uses dependency injection to get a `PersonRepositoryProtocol`, which it will use during execution.
+Each use case uses dependency injection to get a :code:`PersonRepositoryProtocol`, which it will use during execution.

 Use Case Tests
 --------------

-The use case tests use a mock object created from the `PersonRepositoryProtocol`.
+The use case tests use a mock object created from the :code:`PersonRepositoryProtocol`.
 We don't need to talk to the actual storage.
 All we need to know is whether the use case calls the correct methods on the repository.